Home

 Why is it suggesting a non-integer cell size?

 The cell sized is based off of the farthest away points in either dimension.
-This will be the farther apart pair of the top and bottommost points, or left and rightmost points.
+So either the leftmost and rightmost pair or topmost and bottommost pair.
 If these points are not accurate the cells size won't be perfect.

 You can either round the number in your head and see if it works, or carefully select points as far away as possible to get the most accurate calculation.